Michelle Obama rebukes Holder, Clinton over calls for political warfare

 “Which motto do you want them to live by?
 And I have to think about that as a mother,” she added.

-Obama, who was on the show to promote a new project called the Global Girls Alliance, was responding to a question about comments by former Attorney General Holder and former Secretary of State Hillary Clinton, both of whom served in her husband's Cabinet.
+Obama, who was on the show to promote a new project called the Global Girls Alliance, was responding to a question about comments by former Attorney General Holder and former Secretary of State Clinton, both of whom served in her husband's Cabinet.

 Holder was captured on video speaking Sunday at a campaign event for local Georgia Democratic candidates.
 In the clip, he tried to turn Michelle Obama's political appeal on its head.